MarcinBolt/Wallet-App/README.md

 - Chart.js and react-chartjs-2: For charts and data visualisation.
 - React-Loader-Spinner: For displaying the loading indicator (spinner).
 - Axios: For making HTTP requests to the server.
+- react-password-strength-bar: Library for password strength indication.
+- Datetime: Library for date and time input.

 Backend (server side):
 - Node.js: The runtime environment for the server.